 Grocery store curbside service…is it for you?
-Grocery store curbside service is a recent customer service option available for a small fee at local grocery stores like Meijer and Busch’s.
-Basically, customers go online to place their order, pay a fee of around $5, then head to the store when their order is ready to be picked up.
+Grocery store curbside service is a recent customer service option available for a small fee at local grocery stores Meijer, Busch’s, and Wal-Mart… or .
+You know the drill by now, curbside service has been available through most chains for about the past 4 years.
+Basically, customers go online to place their order, pay a fee, then head to the store when their order is ready to be picked up.
 The staff does your shopping for you, and will come out to your car with your bagged order and load it into your car.

 When I first heard the idea, I thought it was great!
-Considering that I spend about 45 minutes at each Meijer shopping trip, $5 doesn’t even come close to what I’d value 45 minutes of my time.
+Considering that I spend about 45 minutes at each Meijer shopping trip, the fee (often free) doesn’t even come close to what I’d value 45 minutes of my time.
 I’m quite the Type A personality and I immediately began planning what I could do with that recently freed up 45 minutes each week.
 Until…

 The Cons of Grocery Store Curbside Service